 Beth St. Jean

-Graduate Teacher Certificate from University of Michigan, 2010
+- Graduate Teacher Certificate, University of Michigan, 2010

 Dr. Beth St. Jean is an Assistant Professor at the College of Information Studies (iSchool) at the University of Maryland, College Park (UMCP), as well as the Assistant Director of the Information Policy and Access Center (iPAC) and an Affiliate Faculty Member of the Herschel S. Horowitz Center for Health Literacy in the School of Public Health.
 She received her Master of Science in Information (Library & Information Services specialization) in 2006 and her PhD in Information in 2012, both from the University of Michigan School of Information.